 Being on time for school and lessons is also required by all of our students.
 Being on time leads to good attendance and means students don’t miss morning notices, leads to better achievement as students attend all of their lessons and sets positive patterns for the future.

 As good attendance and punctuality are vital in securing positive outcomes for students, lateness for school is taken very seriously.
 For this reason we operate a same day detention for lateness policy if students arrive to school after 8.40am.
-This detention is sat from 3.10-3.30pm on the same day that the student was late in the school Diner.

 Full details of our attendance and punctuality policy can be found on our Policies page.